Contamination: Contaminated samples

 In the biological sciences, accidental introduction of "foreign" material can seriously distort the results of experiments where small samples are used.
 In cases where the contaminant is a living microorganism, it can often multiply to dominate the sample and render it useless, as in contaminated cell culture lines.
 A similar affect can be seen in geology, geochemistry, and archaeology, where even a few grains of a material can distort results of sophisticated experiments.

+Food contaminant detection method

+The conventional food contaminant test methods may be limited by complicated/tedious sample preparing procedure, long testing time, sumptuous instrument, and professional operator.
+However, some rapid, novel, sensitive, and easy to use and affordable methods were developed including: